trueos/pcbsd/docs/desktops.rst

 Fluxbox
 =======

-`Fluxbox <http://fluxbox.org/>`_ is a light-weight and fast window manager.
+The `Fluxbox window manager <http://fluxbox.org/>`_ is light-weight and fast.
 Regardless of the window managers that you have selected to install, Fluxbox is always available as an option in the login menu.

 Figure 6.3a shows a screenshot of Fluxbox running on PC-BSD®.
 In this example, the user has launched the "Application" menu by right-clicking on the desktop.